New Brunswick: Who Should Immigrate to This Canadian Province and Why

 Tourism and hospitality

-— The Bay of Fundy has the highest tides on Earth and is one of the most accessible places for observing marine life in the world (including whales);
+• The Bay of Fundy has the highest tides on Earth and is one of the most accessible places in the world for observing marine life (including whales);

-— Grand Manan Island in the Fundy Islands is one of the most popular bird-watching spots in North America;
+• Grand Manan Island in the Fundy Islands is one of the most popular bird-watching spots in North America;

-— New Brunswick has the warmest saltwater beaches in Canada;
+• New Brunswick has the warmest saltwater beaches in Canada;

 If your work is related to these areas, finding a job in New Brunswick shouldn't be too difficult.
 The province is also developing agriculture, transportation systems, and the IT industry.
-The province's bilingualism helps strengthen international trade relations.
+The province's bilingualism helps strengthen international trade ties.

-You have seen 39% of the text.
+You have seen 42% of the text.

 • #provinces of Canada